catabetancur0719/catabetancur0719/README.md

 - 💻 I specialize in **React Native**, **JavaScript**, **HTML**, and **CSS**.
 - 🧠 Currently learning about **API integrations**, **automations**, and **low-code tools**.
-- 🤖 Exploring the intersection of **AI and web development**, with a focus on user interaction.
+- 🤖 Exploring the intersection of **AI and web development**, focusing on user interaction.
-- 👥 6+ years of experience working in the tech industry in roles that sharpened my skills in communication, time management, and problem-solving.
+- 👥 6+ years of experience working in the tech industry in roles that sharpened my communication, time management, and problem-solving skills.

 ---